Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-# Map capabilities to agent types
+# Map capabilities to agent types for data processing

 for capability in capabilities: